AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

    - a system **SHALL** process a known extension according to it's definition
    - a system **SHALL** process unknown extensions as per the [core specification guidance on exchanging extensions](https://www.hl7.org/fhir/extensibility.html#exchange)

 Orphaned resources, i.e. not referenced by an element in supported resource, **SHALL NOT** be allowed.
-An orphaned resource is not considered to be an “additional” element.

 System obligations on handling additional elements are:
 - Systems that construct or send information **SHALL** ensure that a resource meet all applicable ADHA conformance requirements
 - Systems that receive or persist information, when sent a resource with an "additional" set of elements:
-  - **SHALL** meaningfully process the Must Support elements where the resource has been constructed in accordance with ADHA conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
+  - **SHALL** meaningfully process the Must Support elements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
   - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension
-  - **SHALL** receive or persist information that has been constructed in accordance with ADHA conformance requirements and **MAY** choose to ignore the additional elements
+  - **MAY** choose to ignore the additional elements
   - **MAY** choose to reject non-conformant resources but are not required to

 ## Medicine information